Avoid shock bills and other holiday dramas

 3. Don’t get lost

 If you’re getting sick of sitting by the pool and fancy exploring your new surroundings, you can avoid data drainage by saving your maps offline.

 When you’re connected to a reliable internet signal, like the wireless one in the hotel, search for where you want to go on the Google Maps app.
 Once you’ve found it, clear the search bar and type in ‘OK Maps’ – you’ll then be presented with the option to save that area offline.
 Easy.

 Before jetting off, it could be an idea to backup all the stuff on your device to a cloud system (Dropbox, Google Drive) or an external hard drive.
 This way, just in case your phone goes walkabout, you’ll have all your precious photos and important contacts safely stored away.

 5. The waterproof truth

-We've got a load of water-resistant smartphones on offer, to make sure you can get even more from your mobile while around the pool.
-Check out our range of water and dust-resistant smartphones right here.
+We've got loads of water-resistant smartphones on offer, to make sure you can get even more from your mobile when you're on holiday.
+Check out our favourites in this article.

-Do you have any tips of your own?
+Do you have any smartphone travel tips of your own?
 If so, share them below.